BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-slivers-of-nature.md

 <hr/>

 <p>
-About 5 years earlier, I lived and worked in the Binghamton, New York area.
+About 5 years before living in Virginia, I lived and worked in the Binghamton, New York area.
 At a certain point, I found this park:
 <iframe
   width="600"